apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 #### Usage with `useReadQuery`.

-You can also use this approach in combination with `useReadQuery` in Client Components.
-Use the render prop approach to get a `QueryRef` that you can pass to your Client Component:
+Just like using `useBackgroundQuery` and `useReadQuery` in place of `useSuspenseQuery` (see [the suspense documentation](https://www.apollographql.com/docs/react/data/suspense#avoiding-request-waterfalls)), you can also use `PreloadQuery` in combination with `useReadQuery` in Client Components.
+Use the render prop notation to get a `QueryRef` that you can pass to your Client Component:

 ```jsx
 <PreloadQuery